ekoindia/openapi-spec/markdown/README.md

 ```

 ### 4.2.
 Verify OTP API
-This API is used to verify the OTP sent to your agent for AePS KYC.
+Use this API to verify the OTP sent to your user/agent.

 #### Details
 - **Method:** PUT